Last Modified: 24 Aug 2015

 You have a free day to explore.
 The Dong Ba market, which sells everything imaginable, is a great place to spend some time.

-Board an overnight train bound for Hanoi (approx. 12 hours).
+After a free day on Day 11, board an overnight train bound for Hanoi (approx. 12 hours).

 - Hue - Imperial citadel - VND183750

 - Hue - Perfume river cruise and Thien Mu Pagoda - VND220000

 Victory Hotel Hue or similar (2 nts), Overnight sleeper train (1 nt)